George Finch (councillor): Personal life

 Finch lives in Nuneaton.
-His father was a carpenter, but was forced to give up work after developing sepsis, and became a stay-at-home dad who raised Finch and his siblings while their mother worked as a teaching assistant.
+His father, Stuart Finch, was a carpenter, but gave up work after developing sepsis, and became unemployed, while their mother continued working as a teaching assistant.
+However, in 2026, Stuart Finch stood in the Nuneaton and Bedworth Borough Council elections, claiming "new treatments" now enabled him to be fit for work.

 Finch has played rugby union since the age of four, something he says has given him "great team-building skills and leadership skills".